trajber/handy/README.md

 Handy
 ==========================================

 Handy is a fast and simple HTTP multiplexer for Golang.
-It implements a request router that matches incoming requests against pre-registered Handlers.
-These Handlers has methods for each HTTP verb.
-Registered paths can also have variables.
+It fills two gaps related to the default Golang's HTTP multiplexer:

+	* URI variable support (eg: "/test/{foo}")
+	* Pre and post filters

 ## Creating a Handler
 You just need to embed handy.DefaultHandler in your structure: